The Equity Alliance Mission

 Our blog is a tool for e-learning.
 It is designed to translate research, take everyday experiences, and uncover their multiple meanings to create accessible and useful information for news organizations, families, community members, and practitioners.
 Our blog should challenge accepted assumptions and practices and inspire readers to futher discussion and action.
 Each blog should engage readers in new ways of thinking and acting to educate all students.

 The book series explores one of the most pressing needs in the field of special and general education—how to educate minoritized learners with disabilities—and will help readers to understand how this goal is fundamental to achieving equity for all learners.
 Click here to see a list of all the published titles in the book series.
 Interested in submitting a proposal?
-Contact Sonya Keller.
+Contact Laura Garritano.
 Submission guidelines for all authors can be found here.

 This interdisciplinary study examined the contextual factors that contribute to the educational paradox that exists between persistent racial disparities in educational outcomes, a policy framework that aims to provide equal opportunity and access to high quality intervention services, and persistent racial disproportionality in special education.
 Utilizing mixed methods, this study focused on how historical, social, and economic factors within school districts may affect the implementation and ultimate success of policy in reducing racialized outcomes in education.